farhad-99/farhad-99.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Medical Image Analysis and Processing"
+title: "Medical Image"
-collection:  Teaching Assitant
+collection: teaching
-type: "Graduate course"
+type: "graduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "Sharif University of Technology, Electrical Engineering"
+venue: "Sharif 1, Department"
-date: 2023 winter,spring
+date: 2014-01-01
-Instructor: Prof. Fatemizade
+location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.